Generate Validator Keys

 Reenter Mnemonic Phrase:

-filesFiles can be found at:/home/**YOURUSERNAME**/deposit-cli/validator_keys
+deposit_data and keystore filesFiles can be found at:/home/**YOURUSERNAME**/deposit-cli/validator_keys

-contains data used to register your validator on the launchpad
+deposit_data-[timestamp].jsoncontains data used to register your validator on the launchpad

-validator keystore file protected by password (aka validator signing key)
+keystore -[timestamp].jsonvalidator keystore file protected by password (aka validator signing key)

 If you lose the mnemonic seed, your stake is lost forever.

-Navigate to /home/deposit-cli/validator_keys
+Navigate to /home/deposit-cli/validator_keys:

 Congratulations, you successfully created your validator keys!